-4.3 Comparing Disagreement Measures
+5.1 Comparing Disagreement Measures

-In this section, we examine how well our disagreement measure correlates with alternative measures of disagreement (e.g., analyst dispersion as in Diether et al. (2002), and return volatility), and with abnormal trading volume.
+In this section, we examine how well our disagreement measure correlates with alternative measures of disagreement (e.g., analyst dispersion as in Diether et al. (2002), return volatility, and divergence of sentiment on StockTwits from sentiment expressed in the media, as in Giannini et al. (2015)), and with abnormal trading volume.
 Broadly, we find a weak correlation between our measure and existing measures of disagreement, but a strong correlation between our measure and abnormal trading volume, which enhances confidence that the measure is a useful proxy for disagreement.

 First, we evaluate the correlation between our disagreement measure and analyst dispersion.
+We examine the disagreement among all investors, disagreement among groups with different investment philosophies, and the average disagreement within those groups.
 Following prior literature, we calculate a monthly measure of analyst dispersion using the standard deviation of analyst earnings forecasts made in a given month.
 To compare our measure to this monthly measure of analyst dispersion, we compute the average of our measure over the month, then calculate its correlation with analyst dispersion.
-As can be seen in Table 5, Panel C, column (1) the two measures do not correlate with one another significantly.
+As can be seen in Table 7, column (1), the two measures do not correlate with one another significantly.
 On some level, this low correlation between our measure and analyst dispersion is to be expected.
 Our measure captures high-frequency and recent disagreement about the prospects of a stock based on the sentiment of actual traders, whereas analyst dispersion is much lower frequency and is issued by analysts rather than traders.
+In column (2) we examine the correlation of our disagreement measures with return volatility.
+Interestingly, the cross-group disagreement is negatively correlated with both analyst dispersion and return volatility, whereas the within-group measure has a positive correlation.
+This suggests that analyst dispersion and return volatility are better measurements of information-driven disagreement.